7.1 Patient Access & Charge Capture

 Charge Capture

 Charge capture records every billable service performed during an encounter.
-Charges flow from the encounter form / superbill (a checklist of common codes) or directly from the EHR charge module into the practice management system.
-Missed or lost charges are permanently unbilled revenue, so reconciling the schedule against captured charges is a daily best practice.
+Charges flow from the encounter form / superbill (a checklist of common CPT/ICD codes) or directly from the EHR charge module into the practice management system.
+Lost charges are permanently unbilled revenue — a missed injection, a forgotten supply, an unposted after-hours visit — so reconciling the appointment schedule against captured charges every day is best practice.
+The charge description master (CDM), used on the facility side, is the master price/code list that drives institutional charge capture.

 Test Your Knowledge